-2017 Compensation Highlights
+2018 Compensation Highlights

-- In 2017, the Company's shareholders voted to approve the Company's Executive compensation program.
-Of the votes cast, over 96% supported the Executive compensation program.
-The Company considered the shareholders' approval of the compensation program to be approval of the Company's compensation philosophy, which has not changed since that vote. - Based on our 2017 annual performance achievements, many of which are outlined above, 2017 Annual incentive payouts for Named Executive Officers averaged 107% of target.
+In 2018, the Company's shareholders voted to approve the Company's Executive compensation program.
+Of the votes cast, 96% supported the Executive compensation program.
+The Company considered the shareholders'

 (1) This is a non-GAAP financial measure.
 See non-GAAP financial measure reconciliations in Appendix B.